The Hornecourt Wood spring walk on Harewoods Estate

 This walk takes you along quiet roads, across open fields and through the ancient Hornecourt woodland.
-Here you’ll find pretty displays of delicate spring flowers – bluebells, primroses and wood anemones.
+Here you’ll find pretty displays of delicate spring flowers – bluebells, celandines and wood anemones.

 Outwood Common car park TQ326456

-Start at the National Trust car park just off Scott’s Hill / Outwood Lane car park.
-The entrance is at the junction of Gayhouse Lane.
-Walk along Gayhouse Lane with the windmill on your left.
-(Outwood windmill is the oldest working windmill in England, being built in 1665.
-It's privately owned (visit www.outwoodmill.com for opening times.)
+Outwood windmill is the oldest working windmill in England, being built in 1665.
+It's privately owned (visit www.outwoodmill.com for opening times.

-Walk about 20m along Wilmot’s Lane, until you reach a footpath sign on your left.
-Go through the kissing gate and follow the well worn footpath across the field.
-Once you reach the edge of the field, turn right and follow the hedge line, until you reach the edge of Hornecourt Wood.
+20m along this lane is a kissing gate on your left and footpath across a field.
+Go through the kissing gate and follow the well worn footpath until you reach the hedge on the far side.
+Turn right and follow the hedge line along to the entrance to Hornecourt Wood.

 Here the bluebells are particularly stunning.
 As you carry on along this path you will also see wood anemones and lesser celandine.
 These are all good indicators of the area being ancient woodland.